 - The speed of the news cycle: the time to react to a story has shrunk from hours to minutes

-- The use of digital tools for distribution (platforms like Cision, Meltwater, Presspage) and real-time monitoring
+- Using digital tools for distribution (platforms like Cision, Meltwater, Presspage) and real-time monitoring

 For PR, digital has opened entirely new territories:

-- Digital PR and link building: collaborations with authoritative sites to obtain mentions and backlinks that improve SEO positioning
+- Digital PR and link building: partnerships with authoritative sites to earn mentions and backlinks that boost SEO positioning

-- Influencer relations: relationships with digital creators, YouTubers, podcasters, and social media opinion leaders
+- Influencer relations: relationships with digital creators, YouTubers, podcasters, and social opinion leaders

-- Social listening: real-time monitoring of online conversations to intercept crises, trends, and opportunities
+- Social listening: real-time monitoring of online conversations to catch crises, trends, and opportunities

-- Content strategy: production of owned content (blogs, videos, white papers) that supports the company's positioning as a thought leader
+- Content strategy: producing owned content (blogs, videos, white papers) that supports the company's positioning as a thought leader

-- Employee advocacy: programmes that involve employees as brand ambassadors on their own social channels
+- Employee advocacy: programs that engage employees as brand ambassadors on their own social channels

-According to an analysis by PRWeek (2024), 68% of PR agencies globally now offer digital PR and content marketing services, compared to 23% in 2015.
-The boundary between PR, content marketing, and digital marketing is increasingly blurred, but PR's distinctive competency remains the strategic management of relationships with multiple stakeholders.
+According to PRWeek, the share of global PR agencies that now also offer digital PR and content marketing services has grown markedly over the last decade.
+The boundary between PR, content marketing, and digital marketing is increasingly blurred, but the distinctive PR competency remains the strategic management of relationships with multiple stakeholders.
+To interpret results correctly, it helps to know how to measure the ROI of communication with metrics aligned to the business.

-The distinction between press office and PR is also reflected in the professional roles involved, with different skills, responsibilities, and compensation.
+The distinction between press office and PR also reflects in the professional roles involved, with different competencies, responsibilities, and compensation.

 Press Officer / Media Relations Specialist

-This is the operational professional of the press office.
-They write press releases, manage the media list, handle day-to-day journalist relations, organise press conferences, and compile press clippings.
-According to industry data, the average gross salary in Italy for a press officer with 3–5 years of experience is EUR 28,000–38,000.
-The role requires excellent journalistic writing, knowledge of the media landscape, and strong interpersonal skills.
+This is the operational professional in the press office.
+Writes releases, manages the media list, handles daily relationships with journalists, organizes press conferences, and compiles press clippings.
+According to industry data, the average salary in Italy for a press officer with 3-5 years of experience is 28,000-38,000 euros.
+Requires excellent journalistic writing skills, knowledge of the media landscape, and strong relational abilities.

-This role manages the entire public relations strategy.
-They define objectives, identify key stakeholders, coordinate different activities (media relations, stakeholder management, crisis communication, events), manage the budget, and measure results.
-The average gross salary in Italy is EUR 45,000–65,000.
-It requires strategic skills, analytical capability, team management experience, and in-depth knowledge of all PR areas.
+Manages the entire public relations strategy.
+Defines objectives, identifies key stakeholders, coordinates different activities (media relations, stakeholder management, crisis communication, events), manages the budget, and measures results.
+The average salary in Italy is 45,000-65,000 euros.
+Requires strategic competencies, analytical skills, team management experience, and in-depth knowledge of all PR areas.

 Communication Director

-This is the top-level figure who oversees all corporate communication: PR, press office, marketing communication, internal communication, and digital communication.
-They report directly to the CEO or the board and hold high-level strategic responsibilities.
-The average gross salary in Italy for this role is EUR 80,000–120,000+.
-This is a figure found mainly in medium-to-large companies and multinationals.
+This is the top-level figure who oversees all corporate communication: PR, press office, marketing communication, internal communication, digital communication.
+Reports directly to the CEO or board and holds high-level strategic responsibilities.
+The average salary in Italy for this position is 80,000-120,000+ euros.
+Mostly found in mid-to-large companies and multinationals.

 The cost differential reflects the difference in scope and complexity between the two functions.

-- Integrated PR (external agency): from EUR 5,000 to 20,000+/month, with significant variations based on the number of stakeholders managed, sector complexity, and international presence.
+- Integrated PR (external agency): from $5,000 to $20,000+/month, with significant variations based on the number of stakeholders managed, industry complexity, and international presence.

-A medium-sized food company discovers a contamination issue in a product batch.
-With just the press office, the response is limited to handling journalist enquiries: a recall press release, media statements, press clippings monitoring.
-The result is reactive and partial management.
+A mid-sized food company discovers a contamination issue in a batch of products.
+With only a press office, the response is limited to handling journalists' requests: recall release, statements to the media, monitoring of clippings.
+The result is reactive, partial management.

-With integrated PR, the response is multidimensional and simultaneous: communication to consumers (via social, website, customer service), notification to retailers and large-scale distribution, dialogue with health authorities, internal communication to employees, engagement of key opinion leaders in the sector to contextualise the risk, and — naturally — media relations.
-The result is proactive management that protects reputation on all fronts simultaneously.
+With integrated PR, the response is multidimensional and simultaneous: communication to consumers (via social, website, customer service), notification to retailers and large-scale distribution, dialogue with health authorities, internal communication to employees, engagement of industry key opinion leaders to contextualize the risk, and — of course — media relations.
+The result is proactive management that protects reputation on all fronts at once.

 A tech scale-up is closing a Series B funding round.
-With just the press office, the announcement generates media coverage in tech and financial outlets: useful for visibility, but the impact is limited.
+With only a press office, the announcement generates media coverage on tech and financial outlets: useful for visibility, but the impact is limited.

-With integrated PR, the approach is strategic: positioning the CEO as a thought leader in the months preceding the announcement (interviews, panels, opinion pieces), engaging sector analysts to generate favourable reports, dedicated communication to potential commercial partners, employee communication to valorise the achievement internally and attract talent, and coordination with investor relations for fund dialogue.
+With integrated PR, the approach is strategic: positioning the CEO as a thought leader in the months leading up to the announcement (interviews, panels, opinion pieces), engagement of industry analysts to generate favorable reports, dedicated communication to potential commercial partners, employee communication to celebrate the milestone internally and attract talent, and coordination with investor relations for dialogue with funds.
 The round is presented not as an isolated event, but as the culmination of a credible strategy validated by multiple stakeholders.

 Frequently Asked Questions